New to adverts? Read Advertising your business on Deliveroo first.

 Improve menu views

-If your ad finished with money left in your budget, try increasing your cost-per-view next time – that way, your advert is likely to be more prominent in the Featured section and could generate more views.
+If your ad finished with money left in your budget, try increasing your bid next time – that way, your advert is likely to be more prominent in the app and could generate more clicks.

 Improve orders and new customers